 20. Pharmacology.
 A study of the actions and uses of the various drugs and their preparation.
 A varied collection of the crude drugs and their official preparations is available.
-Two lectures or recitations each week.
-First term, M W, 10.
+The course is conducted in the form of lectures with short weekly examinations.
+First term, MW, 10.
 Professor MILKS.

-20a.
 Pharmacology.
 A continuation of course 20.
 Second term.
-T, 8; F, 9.
+T 8, 208.
+Th, 9.

 21. Materia Medica and Pharmacy Laboratory.
 The work in this course consists of the study of a selected group of inorganic drugs and of certain crude organic drugs and their official preparations, and in making pharmaceutical preparations such as syrups, emulsions, spirits, liniments, tinctures, fluid extracts, extracts, ointments, pills, etc. In his study the student is required to write concise notes of the physiologic action of the drugs examined and to make tests of their incompatibility.
 In addition to this, each student will have practical experience in writing and compounding prescriptions.
 The importance of a discriminating and accurate system for dispensing medicines is thoroughly emphasized.
 First term, five hours a week.
-W, 11-1, and Th, 10-1; or M, 11-1, and T, 10-1.
-Professor MILKS and Assistant Professor MULDOON.
+W, 10-1, and Th, 11-1, or M, 11-1, and T, 10-1.
+Professor MILKS and Dr. MULDOON.

 22. Diseases of the Small Animals.
 This course deals principally with canine and feline diseases.
-Two lectures or recitations throughout the second term of the third year.
-M W, 9.
+Two lectures or recitations throughout the second term of the senior year.
+MW, 9.
 Professor MILKS.

 23. Recitations in Materia Medica and Therapeutics.
-Fourth year, first term.
-T, 9, Th, 9.
-Professor MILKS and Assistant Professor MULDOON.
+First term.
+M, 9.
+F. 9.
+Professor MILKS.

 24. Advanced Work.
 This course will consist principally of laboratory exercises on the physiologic action of drugs on animals and will be supplemented by collateral reading and reports.
 Five or more hours a week.
-Professor MILKS and Assistant Professor MULDOON.
+Professor MILKS and Dr. MULDOON.